Prof. Dr. Phil Baran

-The lecture will be followed by the award ceremony of the Schering Prize 2013.
+The lecture will be followed by the award ceremony of the Schering Prize 2014.
 The 5,000-euro prize is given for outstanding dissertations in chemistry and is also funded by the Schering Stiftung.
-This year’s prize winner is Dr. Bartlomiej Krawczyk.
+This year’s prize winner is Dr. Kristine Müther.

-Dr. Krawczyk from the Institute of Chemistry at the Technical University of Berlin is awarded the Schering Prize 2013 for his research on "Discovery, characterization and biosynthesis of novel class III lantibiotics”.Learn more
+Dr. Müther from the Institute for Chemistry at the Technical University Berlin is awarded the Schering Prize 2014 for her research on “Generation, structure and reactivity of metallocene-stabilized silylium ions”.Learn more

 Unter den Linden 32-34

 Thursday to Monday: 1 pm - 7 pm